Are you heading out of town for a few days and need a way to keep your plants watered? Would you like to find an economical DIY option?

 2. DIY Olla

 Have you ever heard of an olla (pronounced ol-ya?)
 They’re usually unglazed clay pots which are buried in the ground near your crops.

 Because they’re unglazed, when the soil is dry, water seeps through the walls of the clay pot and gives the plants as much or little water as they need to prosper.

-You can easily make your own ollas with a small plastic container (such as a milk jug), a plastic water bottle, or even PVC pipe.
-Drill holes in the sides and bottom of the plastic container.
+You can easily make your own ollas with a small plastic container (such as a milk jug), a plastic water bottle, or even a PVC pipe.
+Drill holes on the sides and bottom of the plastic container.